andstatus/game2048/README.md

 * When you tap "Try again" button or restore existing game, current game is automatically saved to the history, so you can review or continue to play it later.
 * Share a game as a file, so it can be loaded, watched and even played on any other device.
+* The app is multilingual.
+Please add new translations [2048 Open Fun Game at Crowdin](https://crowdin.com/project/2048-open-fun-game)

 <p>
 <img title="Main screen of Game2048 app" src="src/androidMain/play/listings/en-US/graphics/phone-screenshots/1.png" height="400" />